Dugald Drummond

 Dugald Drummond (1 January 1840 – 8 November 1912) was a Scottish steam locomotive engineer.
 He had a career with the North British Railway, LB&SCR, Caledonian Railway and London and South Western Railway.
 He was the older brother of the engineer Peter Drummond, who often followed Dugald's ideas in his own work.

 He was a major locomotive designer and builder and many of his London and South Western Railway engines continued in main line service with the Southern Railway to enter British Railways service in 1947.
+He was awarded a Telford medal by the Institution of Civil Engineers in 1896/7 for a presentation on 'high pressure in locomotives'.

 Career

 Drummond was born in Ardrossan, Ayrshire on 1 January 1840.
 His father was permanent way inspector for the Bowling Railway.
 Drummond was apprenticed to Forest & Barr of Glasgow gaining further experience on the Dumbartonshire and Caledonian Railways.
 He was in charge of the boiler shop at the Canada Works, Birkenhead of Thomas Brassey before moving to the Edinburgh and Glasgow Railway's Cowlairs railway works in 1864 under Samuel Waite Johnson.

 He became foreman erector at the Lochgorm Works, Inverness, of the Highland Railway under William Stroudley and followed Stroudley to the London Brighton and South Coast Railway's Brighton Works in 1870.
 In 1875, he was appointed Locomotive Superintendent of the North British Railway.